quantum-engineering-polito/CourseNotes/content/Qubit Electronics/03_Circuit QED/Circuit QED.md

 $$

 This approximation can be regarded as **two levels system approximation**.
-Tu further simplify the model is possible to neglect the high frequency terms, applying the **rotating waves approximation**, already introduced in the chapter about [[Superconductive qubits]].
+To further simplify the model is possible to neglect the high frequency terms, applying the **rotating waves approximation**, already introduced in the chapter about [[Superconductive qubits]].

 Adding together all this very intuitive, clear approximations, we get the so called **Jaynes-Cummings Hamiltonian** (boxed):